nagarkar/robo_magellan/robo_magellan/README.md

 #### Include folders changes from executable configuration
 + testcases (for various cpp files).
 These cpp are included in the test suites in the 'tests' folder.

+To make the code run, make sure following symbols are defined:

+Q_EVT_CTOR		To enable constructors for events